A holistic approach

 In Wilderculture we work towards helping land owners derive more of their income from ‘solar money.’
-Solar currency represents income that’s derived from the conversion of sunlight into a sale-able product in a way that does not ‘mine’ the original resource.
+Solar currency represents income that’s come from the conversion of sunlight into a sale-able product in a way that does not ‘mine’ the original resource.
 Sunlight is a free resource now and forever.

-If you create a functional ecosystem that is complex and robust some ‘interest’ can be accumulated without dipping into the ‘bank account.’
+Our belief is that if you create a functional ecosystem that is complex and robust some ‘interest’ can be utilised without dipping into the ‘biological savings account.’

-The difference between the Wilderculture approach and what went before, is that through a unique blend of holistic management, an understanding of ecology and a renaissance of pastoralist and countryside skills we can create an ecosystem that is abundant enough to provide for wildlife and humans.
+The difference between the Wilderculture approach and what went before, is that through a unique blend of holistic management, an understanding of ecology and a renaissance of pastoralist and countryside skills we can create an ecosystem that is abundant enough to provide food and energy for wildlife and humans.